-- ensuring that the voice of a vulnerable child, young person or adult at risk of harm or abuse will be listened to, heard and responded to - ✓ ensuring systems and services are in place which provide support for vulnerable children, young people and adults where "nothing is done to them without them". - ✓ enabling staff to identify families at risk of poor outcomes through access to training, support and specialist safeguarding advice. - ✓ providing support at the earliest opportunity, working together with other agencies, sharing information proportionally, and making timely referrals to relevant agencies to secure the best outcomes - developing services which can respond effectively to families with challenging and complex need - ✓ working restoratively and in a trauma-informed way which strengthens a child, young person, family's or adult's resilience and ability to problem solve - ✓ working to the six recommended principles of Making Safeguarding Personal - ✓ following a "Think Child, Think Parent, Think Family "approach - ✓ following the paramountcy principle , and best interests of the child as central to practice - ✓ using professional judgement and curiosity - ✓ putting the child, young person or vulnerable adult's needs first so that the right solution can be found to meet their identified need - ✓ using an outcomes based focus to enable a child, young person, family or adult to achieve their aspirations, goals and priorities - providing a process for staff to escalate concerns following professional difference/escalation process, - ✓ providing a process for staff to work together with complex cases which may be stuck or have drift through single or multi-agency safeguarding restorative supervision
+- ensuring that the voice of a vulnerable child, young person or adult at risk of harm or abuse will be listened to, heard and responded to - ensuring systems and services are in place which provide support for vulnerable children, young people and adults where "nothing is done to them without them". - enabling staff to identify families at risk of poor outcomes through access to training, support and specialist safeguarding advice.

+- providing support at the earliest opportunity, working together with other agencies, sharing information proportionally, and making timely referrals to relevant agencies to secure the best outcomes - developing services which can respond effectively to families with challenging and complex need - working restoratively and in a trauma-informed way which strengthens a child, young person, family's or adult's resilience and ability to problem solve - working to the six recommended principles of Making Safeguarding Personal - following the Jersey Childrens approach in line with the Childrens Law (Jersey) 2022 - following the paramountcy principle, and best interests of the child as central to practice - using professional judgement and curiosity - putting the child, young person or vulnerable adult's needs first so that the right solution can be found to meet their identified need - using an outcomes based focus to enable a child, young person, family or adult to achieve their aspirations, goals and priorities - providing a process for staff to escalate concerns following professional difference/escalation process, - providing a process for staff to work together with complex cases which may be stuck or have drift through single or multi-agency safeguarding restorative supervision